No passwords, No popups, No AI, No cost:

 A. Hi Sharad.
 Assuming that by "di-cationic" you mean zinc+nickel, rather than "calcium modified" , the advantage of the addition of manganese is probably adhesion and durability for better wear and tear performance.

-Please try to explain your situation, and you will probably get well-directed help tailored to your situation in this forum.
-This forum is quite good at that; whereas abstract questions are answered better and with deeper insight by books.
-Good luck.
+Please try to explain your actual situation, and you will probably get enthusiastic, well-directed help tailored to your needs in this forum; but broad, abstract questions usually can't be properly addressed with short answers appropriate to a public forum and are answered better, with deeper insight, by books.

 Regards,